 The cardholder_authentication_data object contains information about additional authentication performed for e-commerce transactions.
-For example, a transaction participant (such as the network) can request additional verification during the transaction process, such as the card holder's name or date of birth.
+For example, a transaction participant (such as the card network) can request additional verification during the transaction process, such as the card holder's name or date of birth.

 |electronic_commerce_indicator||string||Status of verification attempt.||authentication_successful | authentication_attempted | no_authentication|